 The Orthodox faith is a communal faith, established from the very beginning as a communal faith (Acts 2) and transpired throughout history as a communal faith (see Edict of Milan and Byzantine Empire).
 As the west made her final departure from the east in the 11th Century, a much more dogmatic/intellectual movement began to evolve within the western faith, with the motivation of spreading the faith easier.
 The west wanted to achieve what they thought was the great commission of Christ by this new perspective of the gospel; a perspective that is now known as scholasticism.

 As the Protestant and Roman faith finally reached America they found themselves surrounded by a new atmosphere, one in which the communal aspect of their faith would finally take its last breath!
 This was likely a relief, for Protestants, especially.
 The Catholic and Protestant scholastic doctrines worked well for America as far as gaining converts, but what were the people being converted to?
 Were they being converted to a new community, as conversion was happening, even in the west, for hundreds of years prior?
 Or were they being converted to a doctrinal position of sort, a new type of intellectual pursuit?
-Again, the scholastic format worked for intellectual purpose, but meanwhile, the existential purpose was being consumed by secularists.
+Again, the scholastic format worked for intellectual purpose, but meanwhile, the very thrust of the gospel was being consumed by secularists.
 Secular America was absorbing the communal aspect of Christianity, sinking the west in to a type of anti-material Gnosticism (Part II of this series shows how important matter is to the faith).

 Despite what has happened to western Christianity within secular culture, the intent of this series of articles is not to juxtapose Orthodoxy to western Christianity’s ill pursuit.
 On the contrary!
 The intent of this series is to show what we have always been doing through the centuries, supporting through the fathers and the means of Holy Scripture, and giving meaning and life to Orthodoxy as a community.
 Here are the links to rest of the series: